ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Spreadsheet / table based

 Most of the existing script generators are table based.
-Some have additional alternative means of displaying equivalent information (such as a tree view)
+Some have additional alternative means of displaying equivalent information (such as a tree view).
+At a SAG meeting, there was broad consensus that a table-based UI would be appropriate.

 ### Parameters